ReScience/ReScience-article-2/cover-letter-pnas.md

 and ask you to consider it for publication in PNAS.

-The article documents the first two years of ReScience, an online journal dedicated to publishing replication work in computational science.
+The article explains our motivation for launching ReScience, an online journal dedicated to publishing replication work in computational science, and reports on its first two years.
 The author list contains everybody who has actively contributed to this venture, in the role of author, reviewer, or editor.